vectorgrp/sil-kit/docs/index.rst

 The currently supported services of the SIL Kit consist of the following categories:

 * **Vehicle Network Controllers:** CAN / CAN FD, Ethernet, FlexRay, and LIN
-* **Data Messages:** without any data type constraints
+* **Data Publish/Subscribe:** without any data type constraints
 * **RPC Servers/Clients:** for remote procedure call functionality

 Vehicle Networks
 ~~~~~~~~~~~~~~~~

 The SIL Kit provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
-All networks can be simulated with two different levels of detail: simple, functional simulation
+All networks can be simulated with two different levels of detail: a simple, functional simulation
-or high detail, timing accurate simulation.
-Timing accurate simulation requires the detailed simulation, which
+or a detailed simulation with accurate timings.
+Simulating accurate timings requires the detailed simulation, which
 needs an additional network simulator.

 Vehicle Network Controllers